mattj3/site-monitor/README.md

 ### Monitoring Scope

-- Monitor multiple websites or APIs.
+- Monitor multiple websites or APIs
-- Check for text presence or specific element content.
+- Check for text presence or specific element content

 ### Notification Options

-- Add support for Slack, Discord, Telegram, or email.
+- Add support for Slack, Discord, Telegram, or email
-- Create daily summaries instead of instant alerts.
+- Create daily summaries instead of instant alerts

 ### Result Intelligence

-- Store a full list of result data, not just count.
+- Store a full list of result data, not just count
-- Add diff comparisons and historical graphs.
+- Add diff comparisons and historical graphs

 ### Dashboard & APIs

-- Build a simple dashboard UI to display trends.
+- Build a simple dashboard UI to display trends
-- Add user triggers for manual re-checks.
+- Add user triggers for manual re-checks

 ### Backend/Data Layer

-- Use a real database (SQLite/PostgreSQL).
+- Use a real database (SQLite/PostgreSQL)
-- Store result history per target and visualize it.
+- Store result history per target and visualize it